wendahere/GoGetter/Journal.md

 Add another sheet?
 It works fine.
 The code will find the UID on every sheet except the Log sheet

 Have made a log sheet that will create new log sheet every month.
 Have not created auto delete after 5 years yet.

+Google Forms User Interface
+	Display Class
+	Select Class
+	Display all student
+	Select Student
+	Display UID
+	Add points
+	Execute

+### Wednesday 9/12/2020

+Wen Da did programming at home.

+Wen Da is using google Apps Script to run program in Google Form.
+He has to link the google form to google sheets.

+Wen Da decided to look into creating a custom HTML form to link with google sheets.